MicrosoftDocs/azure-ai-docs/articles/search/tutorial-optimize-indexing-push-api.md

 Now that you identified the batch size you intend to use, the next step is to begin to index the data.
 To index data efficiently, this sample:

-+ uses multiple threads/workers.
++ uses multiple threads/workers
-+ implements an exponential backoff retry strategy.
++ implements an exponential backoff retry strategy

 Uncomment lines 41 through 49, and then rerun the program.
 On this run, the sample generates and sends batches of documents, up to 100,000 if you run the code without changing the parameters.